Church history can be a journey through doctrinal

 people, who were practically on the threshold of extinction.

-1739 - The first missionary to the Mahican (Mohegan) Indians, John Sergeant, built a home
+1739 - The first missionary to the Mahican (Mohegan) tribe, John Sergeant, built a home

 in Stockbridge, Massachusetts that is today a museum.

-1740 - Moravian David Zeisberger started work among Creek people of Georgia
+1740 - Moravian David Zeisberger started work among the Creek people of Georgia.

-1741 - Dutch missionaries started consdtructing Christ Church building in Malacca Town,
+1741 - Dutch missionaries began work on a building for Christ Church in Malacca Town,

 Malaysia.
 It took 12 years to complete.